Tuxdude/repobuddy/repobuddy/tests/list.md

 2. Parse a file without read permissions
 3. Parse a malformed file
 4. Parse an empty file
-5. Parse a valid config format, but witout RepoBuddyClientInfo
+5. Parse a valid config format, but without RepoBuddyClientInfo
 5. Parse a file with just the RepoBuddyClientInfo section
 6. Parse a file with client_spec and manifest, but no RepoBuddyClientInfo section.